 Division of Hotels and Restaurants

 The Florida Elevator Safety Act requires that only licensed vertical conveyances that have a current satisfactory inspection can renew the Certificate of Operation.
-All elevators or other conveyances must be annually inspected by a certified elevator inspector or by a municipality or county under contract with the division pursuant to section 399.13, Florida Statutes.
+All elevators or other conveyances must be annually inspected by a Florida-licensed certified elevator inspector or by a municipality or county under contract with the division pursuant to section 399.13, Florida Statutes.
 If the elevator is not an escalator or a dumbwaiter, serves only two adjacent floors, and is covered by a multi-year service maintenance contract, an inspection is not required as long as the service contract remains in effect through the next renewal period.
+The elevator owner is responsible for annually verifying the existence and performance of the service maintenance contract.

 In addition, section 399.03(5), Florida Statutes, states: